 Wearable Technology: The Future is Now.
 Part I

 If we were to sum up one of the biggest current tech trends, and one that will make 2014 a very exciting year, it would only take two words: wearable technology.
 What is “wearable technology?”
 (Hint, it’s not Flava Flav’s clock pendant).
-The term covers lots of products, but they all have one thing in common: advanced technology fit into a product that can be worn on the body in an unassuming form factor.
+The term covers lots of products, but they all have one thing in common: advanced technology fit into a gadget that can be worn on the body in an unassuming form factor.
 Wearable technology takes shape in a variety of types, from smart glasses to wrist-mounted computers.

 But what was the stuff of science-fiction movies just 20 years ago is now a reality, and is everyday marching closer to being the norm.

 Wearable Technology has become a real buzzword in just the last year or so, but many people don’t realize how much it’s been present in our lives in recent years, especially the fitness industry.
 Visit any gym, and you’re bound to see dozens of people wearing heart rate monitors.
 A simple transmitter straps to their chest, measures their heart rate and beams that info to their wrist watch.
 That’s wearable technology.
 Garmin added to the heart rate monitoring wristwatch concept by integrating GPS into many of the Garmin Forerunner GPS Watch models.
 These track your heart rate and also accurately measure the distances you run.